gocloudwave/OpSus_WindowsReboot/README.md

   - Contains a function to create a PS Credential from Thycotic or user prompts.
 - Get-VMToolsStatus.ps1
   - Contains a function to check the VMware tools status.
-- Install-PowerCLI.ps1
-  - Can be run standalone, as an Administrator, or can be called by Restart-Windows.ps1 to configure the server to run PowerCLI commands.
 - Restart-Windows.ps1
   - Run this script to restart VMs.
 - Search-TssFolders.ps1